-For nearly 50 years, the Katonah Poetry Series has hosted nationally acclaimed poets in the friendly and intimate setting of Katonah Village Library.
+For 50 years, the Katonah Poetry Series has hosted nationally acclaimed poets in the friendly and intimate setting of Katonah Village Library.
 Each reading includes an audience Q&A session, wine & cheese reception and book signing.
-KPS poets include nine Poets Laureate of the United States and sixteen winners of the Pulitzer Prize for Poetry.
+KPS poets include nine Poets Laureate of the United States, sixteen winners of the Pulitzer Prize for Poetry and 11 National Book Award Winners.
 Billy Collins, Poet Laureate of the United States 2001-2003, directed the series for many years and currently acts as an advisor.
 KPS is a great place to meet other poetry enthusiasts including readers, writers, and students.

 All regular readings take place at 4:00 pm in The Garden Room of the Katonah Village Library, 26 Bedford Rd.
 Katonah, NY 10536.
 914-232-3508.
 Payment at the door, no advance reservations needed.

 Adults: $10 donation, Students: Free.
 Doors open for seating at 3:30.